yezero/sandstorm/roadmap/platform/powerbox/README.md

 - A request for a `UiView` -- the main interface implemented by any grain -- is effectively a request to choose a whole grain.
 This is especially useful to implement capability-based sharing: a messaging app may allow a user to attach a grain to a message in order to share it with the recipient.
 When the user selects a grain, they will also be prompted to choose the role (permissions) that the recipient should receive, as well as specify a petname, as described in [the sharing section](../sharing).

 - A request for an `Identity` may allow the user to choose identities from a variety of sources that are not the usual objects-published-by-apps.
-For example, the user could choose a person that appears on the ACL of another grain, or choose from people who have shared with them in the past, etc. In general, Sandstorm should keep track of people whom you have interacted with in order to populate the Powerbox for an `Identity` request.
+For example, the user could choose a person that appears on the ACL of another grain, or choose from people who have shared with them in the past, etc. In general, Thurly should keep track of people whom you have interacted with in order to populate the Powerbox for an `Identity` request.
 Note that the sharing UI itself may use an `Identity` Powerbox request to fill in identities to share with.
 See [profiles](../accounts#profiles).

-- Various other "pseudo drivers" are implemented directly in the Sandstorm shell rather than by apps, and so are special-cased there.
+- Various other "pseudo drivers" are implemented directly in the Thurly shell rather than by apps, and so are special-cased there.